-Before potential emission reduction control measures can be characterized through the four-factor analysis, the set of potentially applicable options should be identified.
-The Regional Haze Rule does not specify particular emission control measures that should be characterized, and it does not specify the minimum number of emission control measures that should be considered.
+Before potential emission reduction control measures can be characterized through the fourfactor analysis, the set of potentially applicable options should be identified.

-EPA guidance has identified the following examples of emission control measures the states may consider implementing:
+The following are examples of emission control measures that may be considered:

-- 1) Retrofits may be considered for sources that have no existing controls. - 2) Sources that currently have controls in place may incur upgrades or replacements of those controls that are less effective. - 3) Sources with existing controls may operate those controls year-round.

-- 4) Restrictions on operating hours, product output, or fuel input may be considered in order to reduce emissions. - 5) Improved work practices may be analyzed to determine if emission reductions are possible. - 6) Choosing a different fuel mix which has lower NOx, SO2, or PM emissions. - 7) Other renewable energy and energy efficiency measures to reduce emissions from electric generating units. - 8) Smoke management practices and programs for wildland prescribed fires and agricultural fires.
+- 1) Retrofits may be considered for sources that have no existing controls. - 2) Sources that currently have controls in place may incur upgrades or replacements of those controls that are less effective. - 3) Sources with existing controls may operate those controls year-round. - 4) Restrictions on operating hours, product output, or fuel input may be considered in order to reduce emissions. - 5) Improved work practices may be analyzed to determine if emission reductions are possible. - 6) Choosing a different fuel mix which has lower NOx, SO2, or PM emissions. - 7) Other renewable energy and energy efficiency measures to reduce emissions from electric generating units. - 8) Smoke management practices and programs for wildland prescribed fires and agricultural fires.